 - Add an valid email address of the server administrator and press "Add".

 - Here it is possible to either use the CA password for the server certificate or a different one.
 Also key length and validity may be changed.

 - Add DNS hostname and IP address to Subject Alternative Name.
-Adding the IP is optional, but the DNS hostname must be added, else the certificate will not accepted on all implementations.
+Adding the IP is optional, but the DNS hostname (as the FQDN) must be added, else the certificate will not accepted on all implementations.
 Adding the IP address has the advantage that clients also could use IP to connect to SMT server, but as IP might change, DNS hostname should be preferred .
 Add additional DNS hostnames and IP addresses of the SMT server if needed.